ryndrb/dota2bot/README.md

                 -  3rd is for Position 1 (Safe Lane)
                 -  4th is for Position 5 (Support Safe Lane)
                 -  5th is for Position 4 (Support Off Lane)
-        - (For non-Git) Everytime there is an update, you have to re-download the files and replaced the ones on the `bots` folder.
+        - (For non-Git) Everytime there is an update, you have to re-download the files and replace the ones on the `bots` folder.
 If you've made personal changes to some files, you have to make a backup to those files, or fix the conflicts yourself.
+        - Note: Since this uses the user's own computer as the server (Lobby) to work properly, there will be FPS issues.
+Valve making bot scripts run on their servers again is the ultimate solution.
     - How I test:
         - Added in launch options: `+cl_clock_recvmargin_enable 0`
         - Bots v Bots